iamcristian/iamcristian/README.md

 #### On My Nightstand

-> *"I swear to you, gentlemen, that to think too much is a disease, a real, actual disease."*
+> *"I swear to you that to think too much is a disease, a real, actual disease."*
 > — Fyodor Dostoevsky, *Notes from Underground*

 I caught the disease.
 Here's what's keeping me up at night: